UKHO/docs/docs/quality-assurance/test-code-standards.md

 * Consider whether using these are required - will it add value, will a stakeholder be reading the tests, or can the extra technical layer be avoided?
 * If using, publish the tests to a website for easy access using Pickles (see our [Pickles Example Project](test-repositories.md))

-## Gherkin
+* If considered necessary then:
     * The feature name should reflect the area being tested
     * The scenario name should reflect the purpose of the test, e.g. “Ensure two numbers are added correctly” rather than “add two numbers” or “add”
     * Similar scenarios should be in one feature file – a feature file should only contain similar scenarios
     * Ensure only one result is tested per scenario, try to avoid having too many assertions, better to split into different scenarios
     * Move repeated steps into a Background
     * Perform technical setup and teardown in the Steps classes, not in the Gherkin.

 ## Test and Defect Management